Your Personal Contribution Room

 - Any withdrawals made last year

 Your unused contribution room depends on what you’ve done in the past.
-If you made contributions in previous years, then this has eaten into your limit:
+If you made contributions in previous years, then will eat into your limit:

 Within-TFSA profits/losses and your contribution room